woolen fabric, either dyed or in its natural color, or

 the family animals, possibly a donkey, goats or a cow

 As you can imagine, this area was crowded with people, animals and activity at almost any time of the day.
-There is several reconstructions of this type of dwelling at Bible architecture: Houses.

 By modern standards, the houses of ancient people were sparsely furnished, with only necessities such as a table, stools and lamps.
 People often sat on cushions or mats on the floor.
 Joseph, the husband of Mary of Nazareth, was probably a builder rather than a carpenter, since a small village wouldn’t need much furniture.